dspringuel-va/blog-posts/devops-handbook/README.md

 #### Make infrastructure easier to rebuild than to repair
 *What*

-The key to have an infrastructure easy to build is to have all configuration in version control.
+The key to having an infrastructure easy to build is to have all configuration in version control.
 Thus, it becomes the source of truth for the automated build mechanism to replicate every configuration everywhere.